janulicny/sdcnd-traffic-signs-classification/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 This histogram shows that the distribution of classes is aproximately similar across the training, validation and testing data sets.
-ANother thing worth mentioning is that some classes have way more examples than others.
+Another thing worth mentioning is that some classes have way more examples than others.
 This may make the model prone the classifying the well represented classes preffereably to the ones with less data points.
-This could be imroved with data augmentation.
+This could be improved with data augmentation.

 ![normalized histogram][image1]